openshift/hive/docs/v1-proposed-api.md

 # Migrating to V1

 CRD versioning functionality is not available in OpenShift 3.11 where prod/stage run and will continue to do so until private cluster support is ready and we can migrate.
-We must however move on V1 now.
+We must however move to V1 as soon as possible.

 To avoid having to fork and abandon stage/prod until they can move to 4.3+ we propose the following solution using an aggregated API server.